The United Kingdom Health Statistics theme groups

 Aim 2

-We aim to ensure group members to be kept informed of changes to death certification as a result of the introduction of medical examiners and the likely impact on statistics.
+We aim to ensure group members are kept informed of changes to death certification as a result of the introduction of medical examiners and the likely impact on statistics.

 Aim 3